The Lexington Times

 Founder & Publisher, The Lexington Times

-Paul Oliva is a Lexington-based software engineer, journalist, and dad — and the founder and publisher of The Lexington Times, an independent local-news publication for Lexington, Kentucky and Fayette County.
-He started the paper because he wanted his kids to grow up in a city where local journalism is something they can rely on — not something locked behind a paywall.
+Paul Oliva is a Lexington-based senior software engineer, part-time blogger, and dad — and the founder and publisher of The Lexington Times, an independent local-news blog for Lexington, Kentucky and Fayette County.
+He started the site as a civic-tech side project because he wanted his kids to grow up in a city where free, easy-to-read local information was just there — not something locked behind a paywall.

-The Lexington Times exists to make city government, public agencies, and civic life in central Kentucky permanently — and publicly — easier to inspect.
+The Lexington Times exists to make city government, public agencies, and civic life in central Kentucky easier to inspect.

-A software engineer by training, Paul writes in TypeScript, React, AWS, and PHP, and ships nearly all of The Lexington Times' tooling himself — including the public-records request workflow, the LFUCG meeting-archive ingest, and the AI-narrated stream.
+A software engineer by training, Paul writes in TypeScript, React, AWS, and PHP, and ships nearly all of The Lexington Times' tooling himself — including the LFUCG meeting-archive ingest and the Civic Memory question-answering system.

 Career